Help my e-mail address was hacked

 E-mail password does not work

-If you are unable to log into your e-mail account on an online service such as Gmail or Hotmail, use the forgot password feature link.
+If you cannot log into your e-mail account on an online service such as Gmail or Hotmail, use the forgot password feature link.
 This link is often located below the username and password login boxes.
 Depending on the service you should be able to reset your password.

 If you cannot change your password or this service does not work the only people who are going to be able to reset your account information is the company or ISP providing you e-mail access.
 Computer Hope cannot help reset e-mail passwords.